Shubh18s/passwordocean/README.md

 #### Well, fret not!

-ps_gen is here to revolutionize your password generation and remembering needs.
+**_psgen_** is here to revolutionize your password generation and remembering needs.
 Get ready to experience true peace of mind, all without spending a penny or downloading a single piece of software!

 ### How `psgen` Works: